 Man admits to duping women into sex for porn 'rehearsals'

-A Kansas City-area man has pleaded guilty to duping dozens of women into having sex with him on camera by telling them they were rehearsing for roles in pornographic movies.
-The U.S. attorney's office says 34-year-old Mario Antoine, of Raymore, pleaded guilty to one wire fraud count and will be sentenced to 10 years in prison under the terms of the deal he agreed to Friday.
+This 2012 photo provided by the Wyandotte County Sheriff's Office in Kansas City, Kan., shows Mario Antoine, of Raymore, Mo., from a previous arrest.
+Antoine on Friday, May 12, 2017, pleaded guilty in Kansas City, Mo., to duping dozens of women into having sex with him on camera by telling them they were rehearsing for roles in pornographic movies.

 Add your comments below